makersacademy/airport_challenge/airport_notes.md

-TDD - the creation of classes and modules to satisfy the user stories
+TDD - the creation of classes and modules to satisfy the user stories - DONE

-Use a random number generator to set the weather (mostly sunny with occasional storms)
+Use a random number generator to set the weather (mostly sunny with occasional storms) - DONE (5% chance of storms)

 Code should defend against edge cases
 - Only take off from airport you are in